elias-at-chalmers/mop-lecture_notes-mirror/lecture02_assembly1.md

 Links:
 [Unpriveleged ISA](https://drive.google.com/file/d/1uviu1nH-tScFfgrovvFCrj7Omv8tFtkp/view)

+In this course, you will learn to program a microcontroller based on a RISC-V processor.
+Today, almost every phone, computer, or smart device runs on a processor from one of a handful of companies (e.g. ARM, Intel).
+RISC-V changes that: it’s an open alternative that anyone can use, extend, and build on, and it is becoming increasingly important in both industry and research.
+In this course, you’ll learn to program real hardware built on RISC-V. So what does it mean to be a "RISC-V" processor?

 RISC-V is an *Instruction Set Architecture* (ISA).
 That is, it specifies a processor's behaviour in terms of the *instruction set*, the *registers*, and the *memory model*, and how all of these components interact.
 Anyone is allowed to use this specification to *implement* their own processor, without paying anyone.
 For example, in this course we will use the MD307 lab kit, which contains a CH32V307 microcontroller (a chip developed by the company WCH), which in turn contains (as part of the chip) a QingKe V4 *processor core*, which is an implementation of the RISC-V ISA.

 Other companies have implemented their own processor cores, in their own microcontrollers, that are also based on the RISC-V ISA.
 Raspberry Pi, for instance, has implemented a RISC-V core called Hazard3 in their RP2350 microcontroller, which is the heart of the Raspberry Pico 2.
 Since both machines use the same ISA, they can use the same compiler toolchains to produce executable code, and can in some cases even run the *same* binary code, even though the actual hardware is completely different.

 ## Variants and Extensions
 RISC-V is intended to be used in a huge range of devices, from small microcontrollers in your car key or fridge, to CPUs in the nodes of a machine-learning data center.
-Therefore, the specification is divided into a *base integer instruction set*, which only describes around 50 separate instructions, and a large number of *extensions* that describe instructions for additional functionality.
+Therefore, the specification is divided into what is called the *base integer instruction set*, which only describes 47 separate instructions, and a large number of *extensions* that describe instructions for additional functionality.
+Anyone that decides to build a RISC-V processor will have to decide which of these extensions they want to support.
+Implementing more extensions naturally means more work, and probably means that the chip will be more expensive and draw more power.
+Similarly, anyone who *buys* a processor for use in their product will have to choose which extensions it should support.

 Let's consider a few examples: